ChanSuri/GymGenius/Machine availability/README.md

         }
     }
     \```
-  - if the "v" field is 0 the machine is available, if it is 1 the mchine is occupied
+  - If the "v" field is 0 if the machine is available, instead if it is 1 the machine is occupied

 ### Published Topics
 - **Aggregated Machine Availability (`gym/group_availability/<machine_type>`)**: